5l1v3r1/redul/README.md

 # Reax
-Reax is an simple and fast React alternative only with hooks and fiber.
+An simple and fast React alternative with hooks and fiber (Excluded class-component).

-## Target
+## Advantages
 - same hooks api with react
-- reconcile with fiber
+- simple code to read
-- written in typescript
+- written with typescript
-- keep simple
+- small size

-## Packages
-- reax: the core package to expose same api as react
-- reax-dom: the renderer of dom

-## reax
+## Hooks
-the apis which reax implement
-- createElement
 - useState
+- useReducer
-- useReduce
+- useEffect
 - useCallback
 - useMemo
+- useRef